quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 Spring use Java Reflection API to detect `@Autowired` annotated methods, contructors or fields.

+`@Autowired` can be used on parameters or method arguments.

 `@Autowired` attribute `required` can only be used with setters, NOT constructor.
 Constructor injection is always **mandatory**.
   - `@Required` is alternative for `required` attribute but deprecated.